A sleep method or

 feel it is necessary or helpful.

-Usually we do not count letting baby fuss or
+We do not count letting baby fuss for a couple of minutes as crying

-it out. that is when you put baby down in the crib, leave the room,
+it out.
+That is when you put baby down in the crib, leave the room,

 close the door and do not go back in before baby has slept the night.

-baby may not be easy.
-You
+baby or toddler may not be easy.

 to Ask